Sound Impressions

 More than that and this is something you are going to hear a lot about on this page, is the remarkably coherent tuning of the Ara.

-Considering the Ara has no electronic crossover, something typical for a multi-driver design, the transitions between the grouped driver frequency bands is almost seamless.
 That’s bass to mids and upper mids to the highs.
-Something which helps to deliver a very consistent instrumental timbre and a finely balanced and natural-sounding vocal performance.
+Something that helps to deliver a very consistent instrumental timbre and a finely balanced and natural-sounding vocal performance.

 Control

-A lot of this is also coming from a more refined understanding by Campfire Audio in terms of how to tune each driver group consistently for a purpose.
-Four drivers on the low-end from yesteryear might have meant a robust bass response or playing to the masses.
+Four drivers on the low end from yesteryear might have meant a robust bass response or playing to the masses.
 Older models with T.A.E.C signatures would similarly have been tuned to prove their worth with plenty of treble presence.

 The Ara bucks that trend with a level of elevation that has very few dips and peaks right up to 1k.
 You could argue that there is a slight bias to the mids and treble and yes, your listening focus will be drawn more to that region due to an energetic rise from around 2k to the upper treble.